rust-lang/rust/src/doc/reference.md

 * `type_id`
   : The type returned by the `type_id` intrinsic.
 * `unsafe`
-  : A type whose contents can be mutated through an immutable reference
+  : A type whose contents can be mutated through an immutable reference.

 #### Marker types